• Skip to primary navigation

 Apple-1 Computer Specs & Features

-Apple-1 computer was basically a motherboard, it did not even have a Keyboard or a monitor to connect to.
+You may find it hard to believe that Apple’s first computer (Apple-1) was basically a motherboard, it did not even have a Keyboard or a Monitor to connect to.

 In order to make a working computer, the users had to add a case, power supply transformer, power switch, keyboard and a monitor (a television set).